 Guilt after eating leads to more uncomfortable feelings

 Eating disorders tend to make this even worse.
 Feelings of guilt easily result in self-loathing, shame and hopelessness.
 Because we often feel out of control, we try to rid of the guilt by compensating using destructive behaviors and self-imposed rules.

 “I feel so bad.
 I just had had a snack and now my parents and brother invited me to go to a restaurant.
-I don’t know what to do?
+What am I going to do?
 I’m already worthless.
 I should be exercising, but there is not enough time.
 I am such a loser.
-Maybe there is something on the menu that isn’t so bad, but what if they want to order dessert too?
-I know that place has the most delicious chocolate cake that I can’t resist, I’m sure mom’s gonna order it.
+Maybe there is something on the menu that isn’t so bad.
+But what if they want to order dessert too?
+I know that place has the most delicious chocolate cake that I can’t resist.
+I’m sure mom’s gonna order it.
 I hope I have enough discipline.
-I am so ugly.
-I need to make a plan for tomorrow to make up for this.” – Miriam (2007).
+I need to make a plan for tomorrow to make up for this.” – Mirjam (2007).